Poland passes controversial bill to punish judges | DW | 20.12.2019

 The EU formally called on Poland to suspend the legislation earlier on Friday.
 European Commission Vice-President for Transparency and Values Vera Jourava tweeted that she did not want Polish lawmakers to advance the measure.

-The bill passed with 233 lawmakers voting in favor and 205 against, after it was hastily prepared following criticism from the EU.
+The bill passed with 233 lawmakers voting in favor and 205 against, after it was hastily presented following criticism from the EU.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.